Damienb123/Bias-Mitigation-Research/README.md

 # Bias-Mitigation-Research

 ## Overview
-This research extends components of the **RAM-EHR** framework (MIT License), which provides tools for retrieving and summarizing medical concepts from EHR-linked datasets.
+This research extends components of the **RAM-EHR** framework (MIT License) as part of my Independent study with The University of Texas at San Antonio, which provides tools for retrieving and summarizing medical concepts from EHR-linked datasets.
 Building upon this foundation, the project investigates how **Retrieval-Augmented Generation (RAG)** can be integrated into machine learning workflows to:

 - Reduce demographic bias
 - Improve the reliability of clinical predictions